 5.2.2 The Academic Registrar and Director, Student Services (or nominee) is responsible for providing information to potential domestic credit applicants about approved articulation agreements and credit precedents.

-5.2.3 The Head, International Office (or nominee) is responsible for providing information to potential international credit applicants about approved articulation agreements and credit precedents.
+5.2.3 The Pro Vice-Chancellor (Global and Engagement) (or nominee) is responsible for providing information to potential international credit applicants about approved articulation agreements and credit precedents.

 5.2.4 Credit precedents including articulation arrangements will be reviewed periodically by the Schools and must be reviewed when a program undergoes a substantial change.

 5.2.5 When a review results in a change to an existing articulation arrangements, the partner institution should be consulted.